 Answer: The short answer is “work fast.”
 A better answer is that there are several commercial solutions available, as well as from industry groups, Including the IAB EU.

 Looking for answers to more GDPR questions?
-Email us at [email protected] and check out our GDPR web page.
+Email us at [email protected].